kseeman/Sandbox/Methods1/README.md

-# CalcDemo
+# Methods 1 Assignment

 ## Overview
-CalcDemo is a simple console application that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
+Methods1.App is a simple console application that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.

 ## Prerequisites
 - [.NET SDK](https://dotnet.microsoft.com/download) installed on your machine.

 ## Instructions for assignment
-1. Implement the following methods in the Calculator class:
+1. Implement the following methods in the Program class:
     - Add
     - Subtract
     - Multiply
     - Divide

-2. Ensure all the tests pass.
+1. Ensure all the tests pass.

 ## Running the Application
-1. Unzip the file
-2. Open the folder with Visual Studio Code
-3. Open the terminal in Visual Studio Code
+1. Open the terminal in Visual Studio Code
+1. Ensure you are in the Methods1.App directory in the terminal/command prompt.
-4. Run the following command to build the application:
+1. Run the following command to build the application:
 ```
 dotnet build
 ```
-5. Run the following command to run the application:
+1. Run the following command to run the application:
 ```
 dotnet run
 ```

 ## Usage
 1. Enter the first number
-2. Enter the second number
+1. Enter the second number
-3. Select the operation you want to perform
+1. Select the operation you want to perform
-4. The result will be displayed
+1. The result will be displayed

 ## Running the Tests
+1. Ensure you are in the Methods1 directory in the terminal/command prompt.
 1. Run the following command to run the tests:
 ```
 dotnet test